open-intent-io/open-intent/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)][MIT License] [![Gitter](https://badges.gitter.im/open-intent-io/open-intent.svg)](https://gitter.im/open-intent-io/open-intent?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![Build Status](https://travis-ci.org/open-intent-io/open-intent.svg?branch=master)](https://travis-ci.org/open-intent-io/open-intent)

-Open-intent is the only simple solution allowing you to create your own chat bot in minutes and easily deploy it on your infrastructure thanks to docker.
+Open-intent is the only simple solution allowing you to create your own chat bot in minutes and easily deploy it on your infrastructure thanks to npm and docker.
 As a virtual assistant, open-intent will understand the needs of your user via a conversation on messenger or your own website and translate those intents into business actions.